saihtethtet/angular-FEtask-byhha/README.md

 # Angular App

-An Angular Single Page Application (SPA) using the [An API of Ice and Fire](https://anapioficeandfire.com/) to explore characters, houses, and books from the Game of Thrones universe.
+An Angular Single Page Application (SPA) using the [An API of Ice and Fire](https://anapioficeandfire.com/) to explore books.

 ## 🔧 Features